millicast/streaming-sdk-react-native-getting-started/README.md

 # React Native TV Sample App

-In this document we describe how to run the application on mobile (Android and iOS) and TV (Android and tvOS).
+In this document we describe how to run the application on mobile (Android and iOS) and TV (Android and tvOS) on emulators.

 ## How to run the app
 ### Apple

-#### tvOS

-- It is required to have `WebRTC.framework` M112 build for tvOS.
-Place your build directory inside the `ios` folder.

-Follow the these steps:
+The following steps are common for all Apple devices.

 1. Clone this repository and check out to `tvapp` branch.
-2. To install the dependencies, run:
+2. Install the dependencies:
 ```
 yarn
 ```
-3. Then, execute:
+1. Then, execute:
 ```
 cd ios && pod install
 ```